QMSTR/qmstr/doc/content/configuration/_index.md

 ### Test Analyzer

-`Test analyzer` runs tests to confirm that the build graph is valid.
+`test-analyzer` runs tests to confirm that the build graph is valid.

 As you may have already noticed, in the qmstr.yaml you can define a `trustlevel`.